Collider imprint of vector-like leptons in light of anomalous magnetic moment and neutrino data: Scan Results

-To further explore the impact of all model's free parameters on $\Delta a_{\mu}$ and $\Delta a_e$, we now examine how they correlate with predictions for the value of the electron and muon anomalous magnetic moments.
-Figure~\ref{fig:4} shows heat maps based on the pairwise Pearson correlation coefficients~\cite{JamesISL, Lista:2017jsy} between these parameters, and $\Delta a_e$ (left) and $\Delta a_\mu$ (right).
-Pearson correlation coefficients measure the linear relationship between two quantities, by calculating the ratio of their covariance to the product of their standard deviations.
+To elaborate on the employed correlation formula, we remind that Pearson correlation coefficients measure the linear relationship between two quantities by calculating the ratio of their covariance to the product of their standard deviations.
 According to this definition, the coefficient lies within the range $[-1,1]$, where a value equal to $1$ suggests a perfect positive linear relationship (the two quantities exhibiting a similar behaviour), and $-1$ a perfect negative linear relationship (the two quantities exhibiting an opposite behaviour), while $0$ represents no linear relationship.
+Thus the heat maps in figure~\ref{fig:4} indicate the linear relationships of $\Delta a_\mu$ and $\Delta a_e$ with the mass and Yukawa terms of the Lagrangian.
 However, such coefficients ignore other types of (non-linear) relationships between quantities.
 The corresponding formula for calculating the Pearson coefficients between two parameters $x$ and $y$ across a given dataset is given by

 where $\mathrm{cov}(x,y)$ denotes the covariance between the two parameters across the dataset, and $\sigma_x$ and $\sigma_y$ the standard deviation obtained for the parameters $x$ and $y$ respectively.